jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ### March 1st 2021 - Switched code to streaming tweets rather than querying tweets due to API errors.
 Set up for futures trading (not on github) which can use leverage up to 20x.
-Successfully returned 120% (DOGE/USDT Perpetual) from Elon's latest doge tweet.
+Successfully returned 120%, 50% (DOGE/USDT Perpetual) from Elon's latest doge tweets.

 Verified on DOGE/BTC (Kraken & Binance), DOGE/GBP, BTC/GBP (Binance), DOGE/USDT (Binance Futures), successfully made a 17%, 3%, 7% from DOGE/GBP spot trades